Procession (film)

-Procession is an 2021 American documentary film, directed and edited by Robert Greene.
+Procession is a 2021 American documentary film, directed and edited by Robert Greene.
 It follows six men, who suffered abuse by priests, looking for peace.

 It had its world premiere at the 2021 Telluride Film Festival on September 2, 2021.
-It was released in a limited release on November 12, 2021, prior to streaming on Netflix on November 19, 2021.
+A limited release followed on November 12, 2021, prior to streaming on Netflix on November 19, 2021.

 Synopsis

 Six men who all suffered sexual abuse by Catholic priests when they were young look for peace by collaborating with the film crew to create fictionalized reenactments of their trauma.

 Release

 The film had its world premiere at the 2021 Telluride Film Festival on September 2, 2021.
 Shortly after, Netflix acquired distribution rights to the film.
 It also screened at the Camden International Film Festival on September 17, 2021. and is scheduled to screen at AFI Fest on November 13, 2021.
 It was released in a limited release on November 12, 2021, prior to streaming on Netflix on November 19, 2021.

-The film was nominated for at the Independent Spirit Award for Best Documentary Feature at the Independent Spirit Awards and shortlisted by Academy of Motion Picture Arts and Sciences the for best documentary at the 94th Academy Awards.
+The film was nominated for at the Independent Spirit Award for Best Documentary Feature at the Independent Spirit Awards and shortlisted by Academy of Motion Picture Arts and Sciences the for best documentary at the 94th Academy Awards (but ultimately was not nominated).
 Robert Greene was awarded the prize for Outstanding Direction at the 2022 Cinema Eye Honors.